apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-fe.md

       memory: 4Gi
 ```

 The above example shows how to configure the computing resources of the FE service to 4c 4Gi mode.
-After configuring the resources that FE wants to use, update the configuration information to [Compute-storage decoupled resources to be deployed](../install-quickstart.md#Install DorisDisaggregatedCluster).
+After configuring the resources that FE wants to use, update the configuration information to [storage-and-computing separation resources to be deployed](install-quickstart#step-2-quickly-deploy-a-storage-and-computing-separation-cluster).

 ### Configure service storage resources

-The Compute-storage decoupled cluster FE service is a stateful service.
+The storage-and-computing separation cluster FE service is a stateful service.
 In the K8s deployment mode, the corresponding disk needs to be mounted to store the storage information that the FE service needs to persist.

-The following is an example of using the default [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) to provide storage services for FE configuration:
+The following is an example of using the default [StorageClass](https://kubernetes.io/zh-cn/docs/concepts/storage/storage-classes/) to provide storage services for FE configuration:
 ```yaml
 spec:
   feSpec: